RetroAchievements/docs/docs/guidelines/content/screenshot-guidelines.md

 ### DuckStation

 - Go to Settings -> Capture and under Screenshots, set Screenshot Size to Internal Resolution (Aspect Uncorrected).
+If you have reason to believe it's better for the game, you can also use the normal Internal Resolution option (which gives corrected aspect ratio).
+This can fix screenshots that come out too wide when uncorrected, but may be undesirable for other games, such as 2D pixel games in 256x224 that would be stretched out to 4:3.

 ![DuckStation Screenshot Size setting](/duckstation-screenshot-size.png)

 - To increase the internal resolution by 2x or 3x, go to Settings -> Graphics -> Rendering tab -> Internal Resolution.
 If you choose to do this, 3x Native is preferred for screenshots.
+Please only do this for 3D games, and only if the result looks good.
+2D games shouldn't be upscaled.

 ![DuckStation Internal Resolution setting](/duckstation-internal-resolution.png)